gecio/anycastd/README.md

   neighbor fabric activate
   neighbor fabric nexthop-local unchanged
 !
+router bgp 65537 vrf 123
+ bgp router-id 203.0.113.181
+ neighbor unnumbered peer-group
+ neighbor unnumbered remote-as external neighbor unnumbered capability extended-nexthop neighbor eth1 interface peer-group unnumbered
+ !
+ address-family ipv4 unicast
+  redistribute static
+ !
+ address-family ipv6 unicast
+  redistribute static
+  neighbor fabric activate
+  neighbor fabric nexthop-local unchanged
+!
 ```

+This creates two BGP instances, `AS65536` in the default [VRF] and `AS65537` in [VRF] `123`.
-This creates a single unnumbered BGP session over which we can route the service prefixes.
+Both of them have a single unnumbered session that will be used to advertise the service prefixes.
 The most important statement here is `redistribute static` for both IPv4 and IPv6, instructing [FRRouting] to redistribute the static routes containing the service prefixes that will later be created by `anycastd`.

 ### Cabourotte configuration